leahsteinberg/co/README.md

 **another cool thing:**

 We never delete a WChar.
 We simply mark it invisible.

 Yeah, this takes up space, but it helps us avoid confusion when different peers are working with different versions of t*he document.

- 	the document is *eventually* consistent.
+The document is *eventually* consistent.

+Because the server doesn't need to do any work, I decided to use WebRTC to make all (most) of the communication peer-to-peer.

+I followed the model of a "mesh" network.
+The peers join by talking to the server, and the server tells them about all the existing peers.
+Then they contact the peers and let them know they've arrived.
+After that, all communication is broadcasts of updates to Woot.